-The sensitivity analysis below have been determined based on the exposure to interest rates for both derivative and non-derivative instruments at the balance sheet date and the stipulated change taking place at the beginning of the financial year and held constant throughout the reporting period in the case of instruments that have floating rates.
+The sensitivity analysis below have been determined based on the exposure to interest rates for non-derivative instruments at the balance sheet date and the stipulated change taking place at the beginning of the financial year and held constant throughout the reporting period in the case of instruments that have floating rates.
 A 50 basis point increase or decrease is used when reporting interest rate risk and represents management's assessment of the possible change in interest rates.

-If interest rates had been 50 basis points higher or lower and all other variables were held constant, the group's profit for the year ended June 30, 2008 would increase/decrease by approximately US\$171,000 (2007 : increase/decrease by approximately US\$119,000).
+If interest rates had been 50 basis points higher or lower and all other variables were held constant, the profit for the year ended June 30, 2009 would increase/decrease by approximately US\$62,000 or US\$60,000 respectively for the group and US\$61,000 or US\$58,000 respectively for the company (2008 : increase/decrease by approximately US\$171,000 for the group and US\$170,000 for the company).
 This is mainly attributable to the group's exposure to interest rates on its fixed deposits.